Police looking for fan that caused spectacular crash at Tour de France | Offside

 How did the Tour de France crash even happen?

-The Tour de France is cycling’s most famous race, known as a three-week journey across the French landscape testing world-class athletes in a gruelling endurance competition.
+The Tour de France is the most famous race in the cycling sport.
+The three-week journey across the French landscape tests world-class athletes in a gruelling endurance competition.

-It’s unique in that it’s one of the best sporting events in the world that you can usually go to for free: simply show up to the side of the road on a given day and you’ll have the chance to be right in the face of world-class riders coming through small towns, mountains, and big cities.
-There really is no other sporting contest quite like it.
+It’s uniquely for being one of the most well-known sporting events in the world that you can usually go to for free.
+Fans can show up to the side of the road on a given day and have the chance to be right in the face of world-class riders racing through small towns, mountains, and big cities.
+There really is no other sporting event quite like it.

-Unfortunately for the athletes, it’s often the bozos getting too close that bring the greatest worldwide attention to it.
+Unfortunately for the athletes, it’s often onlookers getting too close that brings worldwide attention to it.

 Tour de France organizers are also looking to sue the woman, per French news source AFP.